Updated on Wednesday, January 7, 2015

 This language from the Phillipines boasts 1,594,413 speakers in the US – slightly more than tripling its numbers in the last three decades, and recently surpassing French on this list.
 Speakers of Tagalog are concentrated mainly in Los Angeles, San Francisco, New York and San Diego.

-Just about 2,882,497 people speak Chinese, an increase of 290 percent!
-You’re most likely to find Chinese-speakers in New York, Los Angeles or San Francisco.
+Just about 2,882,497 people speak a Chinese dialect such as Mandarin or Cantonese, an increase of 290 percent!
+You’re most likely to find Chinese dialect-speakers in New York, Los Angeles or San Francisco.

 With 37,579,787 speakers, the number of Spanish-speakers in the US has increased by 210 percent since 1980, with the highest concentrations in Los Angeles, New York, Miami and Chicago.